A Physiological Approach to Peels

 Targeting Specific Skin Conditions: Ready to tackle the Big Four?
 Acne, aging, hyperpigmentation, and sensitive or rosacea-prone skin are no strangers to the treatment room.
 This class will help you recognize, recommend, treat, and upsell any skin condition.
 What about the lesser known conditions?
 We can treat them too.
 This class is a must for any esthetician who wants real results.

 This product-specific class focuses on the use of Image Skincare Products and treatment protocols.
-It does not offer continuing education credits.
+It does not offer continuing education credits, but will be included in the count for the 8 hours in the basic registration fee of $100 for professionals and $75 for students.
 At the end of the class, you will be given a $25 gift certificate for use in the Image Skincare booth during the Southern Spa & Salon Conference.

 Sunday, 9:00 am/ Classroom F- Pro- Spec ( S900-F )